-To terminate NTP service on a device, you must enter the no ntp command with keywords or arguments such as authenticate, authentication-key, server, and trusted-key.
+To terminate NTP service on a device, you must enter the no ntp command with keywords or arguments such as authentication-key and server.
 For example, if you previously issued the ntp server command, use the no ntp command with server.